| How to Brush Your TeethThe first step is to choose a good toothbrush. You always want to use a soft

 amount of toothpaste is enough.
 An adequate brushing should at least take 2

+minutes and preferably around 4 minutes.
 There are a variety of techniques for brushing your teeth, but one of the

-Hold the brush at a 45 degree angle toward the teeth and gums.
+most popular ones is described here: Hold the brush at a 45 degree angle toward the teeth and gums.
 Gently press

 against the gums so the tips of the bristles go in between the gum and the